 Join Jen Mast Tuesdays (In-Studio & Online) & Thursdays (Online only) at 9:30am for a one hour whole body experience.
 Class includes breathing techniques to quiet busy minds, guided mediation, joint freeing, core integration, balance and poses suitable for all body types comfortable moving from a chair.
 Options to stand made available during the class.
 Invite a friend or two from near or far and join our Revolution Zoom Community.
 Please contact Jen Mast if you have specific questions about the class firstname.lastname@example.org.
 E-mail Jenny Meshna if you have difficulty signing up for the class email@example.com

 - A sturdy chair like a kitchen chair or a strong metal folding chair.

 - A Yoga mat for underneath the chair.
 If you don’t have a yoga mat the chair should be on a carpet/rug so it won’t slide.
 If you have a mat it’s fine to do in the kitchen – legs of the chair on the mat.

-- Yoga Blocks – if you doesn’t have blocks just a couch pillow (something to squeeze between inner thighs or hands when we do some strength work.
+- Yoga Blocks – if you don’t have blocks, you can use a couch pillow.
+Something to squeeze between inner thighs or hands when we do some strength work.

 - Yoga Strap – If you don’t have a yoga strap you can use a dish towel or a scarf.